5 minutes with... Dana Chisnell

 If you want to change how things work for

 is up‑to‑date and help somebody else get registered to vote.

 there are never enough of them and it's amazing field research!

-sign up to be an official observer.
+Sign up to be an official observer,

-There are instructions on websites, it's not hard to do.
+there are instructions on websites, it's not hard to do.

 When there are important issues or

-say you have ten candidates running for a party -
+say you have ten candidates running for a party,

 have a discussion about who the candidates are,

 what their issues are and where they stand on them.

 One of the things that we have heard about

 like Washington, is that people hold voting parties.

 apparently is no coercion going on,

 people split up the assignments across the questions

 at a dinner party a week or two later to

-share what they've learned.
+share what they have learned.

 Next, probably most important,

 is make a plan for yourself to get to the polling place

 make a plan and get them to the polling place,

 that will make a huge difference.

 were taken to the polling place as children by an adult.

 So, take a kid with you to the polling place.
-Rent one if you have to!

 If you want to change how the system works,

 how the company you work for changes and works,